State Axes and Thresholds

 surveyProgress field as part of the knowledge-values block.
 The

-on every location, including the start camp).
+on every territory, including the start camp).
 Numeric thresholds —

 for example, the intensity range that maps to each ladder rung — are